About Nigeria

 What is the best time to visit Nigeria?

-Do I need a visa for Nigeria?
+Do I need a visa to visit Nigeria?